Vasuuu641/Student_Alumni_Network/README.md

 ## 🛰️ Unidirectional Dependency Flow

 To maintain a **decoupled codebase**, dependencies only point inwards:
+    Domain (Core logic) - this is where the core logic is defined - inner most layer.

+    Application (Use Cases) executes logic using Domain entities.

     Presentation (Controllers) receives the request and triggers a Use Case.

-    Application (Use Cases) executes logic using Domain entities.

     Infrastructure (Prisma/Cohere) handles technical implementation of the interfaces defined in the Domain.